Time to add visual editing

 It could be useful to have some default content for our Text component when the brick is added to the page.

 Go to the schema property and add getDefaultProps, which is a function that returns the default props for this brick when it is added to the page.
-Then return a good default for our title prop:
+Then return a good default for our title prop.
+You see that the result of the getDefaultProps function is correctly because we passed our brick's interface as "generic" to the Brick type.

 // Thumbnail.tsx